IMAGING BIOMARKERS ALLIANCE

 - Closely collaborate with QIBA (technical validation synergies) to avoid duplication of development and EORTC (biological validation) to coordinate strategies, find complementarity, and benefit from synergiess

-The EIBALL Subcommittee held one session at ECR 2023.
-It can be accessed online via the ESR’s Premium Education Package.
+The EIBALL Subcommittee held two sessions at ECR 2024.
+It can be accessed online via the ESR’s Premium Education Package:

 EIBALL collaborates with the Quantitative Imaging Biomarkers Alliance (QIBA).
 QIBA is an important part of the Radiological Society of North America’s (RSNA) commitment to transforming radiology from a qualitative to a more quantitative science and to the improved patient care resulting from accelerated development and dissemination of new pharmacologic, biologic and interventional diagnosis and treatment approaches.